bemondev/school-projects/README.md

 Hi, my name is Bernardo and I'm an IT student from Uruguay.
 Welcome to my repository.

 ## What is this?
 This is a little portfolio I made compiling some of the works I've been doing throught my degree in IT.
+I've been dabbling into a couple areas of IT for the last couple years: Front and Backend development, Testing, Databases, Infrastructure and Cloud.
+So naturally I wanted to publish some of this :)

 ## Why?
 It's an easy way to show and share some of the stuff I've been learning and implementing.
-I've been dabbling into a couple areas of IT for the last couple years: Front and Backend development, Testing, Databases, Infrastructure and Cloud.

 # Sections
 This project is divided into different folders, each being a different programming language / area.
 If you see a title with kebab-case that mean's it's a project ready to launch.